plutov/practice-go/nasacollage/README.md

 curl https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=2018-12-13
 ```

-Using this API and Go build the smallest possible square collage.
+Using this API and Go build the smallest possible rectangular collage.
 Or return an error if there is no possible combination between all dates.

 Rules: